kvanonckelen/dns-webui/README.md

 ### Advanced

-Want to do more with it? please see my (github repo)[https://github.com/kvanonckelen/dns-webui]
+Want to do more with it? please see my [github repo](https://github.com/kvanonckelen/dns-webui).

 ## LICENSE